Clement25/Clement25.github.io/_pages/about.md

   - /about.html
 ---

-Wei Han (Henry, 韩炜 in Chinese) is currently a third-year PhD candidate in [DeCLare Lab](https://declare-lab.net/), ISTD, SUTD, advised by Prof. [Soujanya Poria](https://sporia.info/).
-Before joining SUTD, he obtained a M.Phill Degree in Electronic and Computer Engineering in The Hong Kong University of Science and Technology (HKUST) in 2020.
+Wei Han is now a research scientist working on LLM Reasoning.

 His research interests include multimdoal learning, semi-supervised learning, meta learning and relation extraction in Natural Language Processing (NLP).
 For more information, you can check this [CV](https://Clement25.github.io/files/CV.pdf).

-Collaborations are welcome!
-If you are looking forward to research experience or trying some projects with me, feel free to drop me an email (better to attach your CV or personal website so that I can get to know you well).
+Collaborations are always welcome!
+If you are looking forward to research experience or trying academic projects with me, feel free to drop me an email (better to attach your CV or personal website so that I can get to know you well).

 <span style="color: red;"> I am actively seeking research scientist/engineer positions starting in 2025 based in Singapore/China/U.S (no particular preference).
-Feel free to reach out to me if you are interested in my profile and have positions! </span>
+Feel free to reach out to me if you are interested in my profile and my skill set meets the position requirements! </span>

 ## News
 🔥🔥🔥 <span style="color:red"> **[14/03/24]** </span> Our work about sampling in video question answering has been accepeted to **NAACL 2024** (Findings).